It’s amazing how quickly the media narrative shifts.

 Crypto adoption is exploding

 Crypto is the fastest ever adoption of a new technology.

 The current uptake of crypto is roughly equivalent to where internet adoption was in 1997 but crypto adoption is growing even faster than the internet was at that point:

 With adoption this fast, the question is not what you or I would like to see happen…the reality is that it’s coming whether we like it or not.

 Just because most people associate crypto with speculation (e.g. dog money) doesn’t mean there aren’t real world applications.
 Crypto now has multiple real world uses from shipping and supply chain management to gaming to music streaming to insurance to decentralised finance.

 Bitcoin was the first application of blockchain technology but it certainly wasn’t the last nor the most interesting to me.
+I don’t like the energy consumption of Bitcoin but other blockchains use a proof of stake model that uses 99% less electricity.
 Bitcoin now accounts for a minority (~42%) of crypto market capitalisation.

 I recently downloaded MetaMask, the non-custodial digital wallet that has become a gateway to the world of Decentralised FInance (DeFi).
 MetaMask monthly active users hit 10 million in July 2021 (up from 545 thousand one year ago), representing 1800% annual growth.

 With growth rates like that, the rise of crypto has been really hard to keep up with.
 The speed of the changes makes fools of us all.
 I had to pivot earlier this year as those pesky facts kept on coming.